angristan/palette/doc/blog/README.md

 - Motivation: Why are you doing this? - What do you want to see at the end?

-The goal of our project is to help color-blinded people trough our service.
+The goal of our project is to help color-blinded people through our service.

 According to [Wikipedia](https://en.wikipedia.org/wiki/Color_blindness):

 > Color blindness, also known as color vision deficiency, is the decreased ability to see color or differences in color.

 Our service is a website available for free where users can upload a picture, and from that picture get the major tints of an image.
-The human ability to recognize colors is not absolute and can be tricked trough the use of tints.
+The human ability to recognize colors is not absolute and can be tricked through the use of tints.
 Color recognition is even harder for color blinded people, thus we want to help them by giving them the dominant color of an image, also known as color palette.

 To achieve this, we use multiple algorithms.
 The first one will extract the major colors from an image (the number of colors is configurable), and it will return them as hexadecimal or RGB values (see below for RGB).
 The second one will associate the color values with the closest color name in English for each color.